 From the Kitchen of Amy Rothenberg ND

-I am somewhat of a rice pudding devote.
+I am somewhat of a rice pudding devotee.
 Something about the creamy texture with the little bumps of rice, the scent of cinnamon and how it reminds me of childhood.
 When I was growing up a real treat was rice pudding from the deli, which I’m pretty sure was made from overcooked white rice, milk, eggs and sugar.
 Maybe a pinch of salt.
 It was heavenly.

 I’ve taken the basic concept (and ruined it some of my relatives would say!) added a little more fiber, a few more nutrients and a whole lot less sugar.
 So easy to make.